sinharudraneel/ns3-raw-udp/README.md

     --PrintHelp:                 Print this help message.
 ```
 Let us look at the type of arguments one by one:
-1. The --sendXY arguments accept boolean true/false values that enable packet transmission from node X to node Y, where X and Y are either 0, 1, 4 or 5.
-2. The --startXY arguments accept double precision floating point values that specify when to start packet transmission (in seconds) from node X to node Y.
-3. The --intXY arguments accept double precision floating point values that specify how long to wait between sending packets (in seconds), if multiple are to be sent from node X to node Y.
-4. The --numXY arguments accept integer values that specify how many packet to send from node X to node Y.
+1. --initiator takes in a string of space separated integers, each of which can be either 0, 1, 4 or 5 indicating the initiators for sending packets. e.g. --initiator="0 1"
+2. --target takes in a string of space separated integers, each of which can be either 0, 1, 4 or 5 indicating the targets to which packets are sent. e.g. --target="4 5"\
+    In the --initiator="0 1" --target="4 5" setup, packets are sent from n0->n4 and from n1->n5.
+3. --start takes in a string of space separated double precision floating point numbers indicating the start time (in seconds) for each transmission. e.g. --start="1.0 2.0"
+4. --numPkts takes in a string of space separated integers, each of which specify the number of packets to be sent in each transmission setup. e.g. --numPkts="5 12"
-5. --pktSize accepts an integer value that specifies the size of the packets that are to be sent between nodes in the simulation.
+6. --pktSize takes in a string of space separated integers, specifying the size of each packet (in bytes) that are sent in that particular transmission. e.g. --pktSize="512 1024"
+7. --interval takes in a string of space separated double precision floating point numbers, each of which specify the interval between packet sends in a particular transmission (in seconds). e.g. --interval="0.01 1.0"
-6. --simEnd accepts a double precision floating point value that specifies the time, in seconds at which to end the simulation.
+8. --simEnd accepts a double precision floating point value that specifies the time (in seconds) at which to end the simulation.

 When run without any command line arguments, the program sends 5 packets from n0 to n4 at intervals of 1s each.\